 Student Learning Outcomes

 Students graduating from this program will:

-- Apply knowledge from physical, biological, behavioral, business, and social aspects of health into inter-professional practice.
+- Students will be able to apply knowledge from physical, biological, behavioral, business, and social aspects of health into inter-professional practice.

-- Create (plan, implement, and evaluate) evidence-based health programs relevant to targeted populations and desired health outcomes.
+- Students will be able to create (plan, implement, and evaluate) evidence-based health programs relevant to targeted populations and desired health outcomes.

-- Demonstrate professional conduct, and strong interpersonal skills in their chosen career path.
+- Students will demonstrate professional conduct, and strong interpersonal skills in their chosen career path.

-- Identify the specific challenges, and opportunities of improving health outcomes and reducing health disparities in diverse and urban environments.
+- Students will be able to identify the specific challenges, and opportunities of improving health outcomes and reducing health disparities in diverse and urban environments.

 Bachelor of Health Sciences (BHS) Mission

-Supporting the SoNHS’ mission to prepare the health professional workforce in improving health outcomes, the purpose of the Bachelor of Health Sciences program is to prepare graduates for a wide variety of careers in health or to pursue post-graduate education.
-Through an innovative combination of coursework, service learning, volunteerism, and a senior year internship, students will apply theoretical concepts in evidence-based health programming and health policy development into diverse community settings.
+Supporting the SoNHS’ mission to prepare the health professional workforce in improving health outcomes, the purpose of the Bachelor Health Sciences program is to prepare graduates for a wide variety of careers in health or to pursue post-graduate education.
+Students will be able to apply knowledge as to how physical, biological, behavioral, and environmental factors influence individual and population health in their chosen health profession.
+Through an innovative combination of coursework, service learning, volunteerism, and a senior year internship, students will apply theoretical and scientific concepts in evidence-based approaches in diverse community settings.